Skip to main content

 • Pieces

-Towards large-scale adaptation and tailored implementation of evidence-based primary cancer prevention programmes in Europe and beyond
+Towards large-scale adaptation and tailored implementation of evidence-based primary cancer prevention programmes in Europe and beyond - Watch video

-• 4PCAN
+• 4P-CAN

 Personalized CANcer Primary Prevention research through Citizen Participation and digitally enabled social innovation